FindBISON¶

 command line.COMPILE_FLAGS <string>

-Deprecated since version 4.0.
+Deprecated since version 4.0: Superseded by

-Space-separated bison options added to the
+.A string of space-separated extra options added to the

 bison